mavvi/rustdesk/README.md

 You can use Hetzner to test this with a $20 credit using this referal code https://hetzner.cloud

-We provide professional hosting and support for RustDesk OSS and RustDesk Pro, please email hello@techahold.com if you need assistance.

 How to Install the server
 Please setup your firewall on your server prior to running the script.